sturkie/my_shell/README.md

 # my_shell
+## Status: Not Complete (25%)
-This is an updated version to class project rshell.
-Not yet complete
+This is an updated version to class project rshell